flopezag/fiware-management-scripts/README.md

 This script was developed in order to facilitate the diary operations of the Jira and the synchronization with different tools.
-The Purpose is to check if there are issues open and send reminder to the owners in order to resolve them and synchronize Jira issues with the data from Askbot and StackOverFlow.
+The Purpose is to check if there are issues open and send reminders to the owners in order to resolve them and synchronize Jira issues with the data from Askbot and StackOverFlow.

-These scripts were originally develop by Manuel Escriche from Telefónica I+D and now is maintained by me.
+These scripts were originally developed by Manuel Escriche from Telefónica I+D and now is maintained by me.

 [Top](#top)